reflectronic/ecma335-md/partition-1.md

 - Whether the code is managed or unmanaged.
 - Whether the implementation is in native code or CIL (note that all CIL code is managed).
 - The location of the method body in the current module, as an address relative to the start of the module file in which it is located (a **Relative Virtual Address**, or **RVA**).
 Or, alternatively, the RVA is encoded as 0 and other metadata is used to tell the infrastructure where the method implementation will be found, including:
   - A method implementation to be located by implementation-specific means described outside this Standard.
   - Forwarding calls through an imported global static method.

 ### 1.9.5 Class Layout
 In the general case, the CLI loader is free to lay out the instances of a class in any way it chooses, consistent with the rules of the CTS.
 However, there are times when a tool or compiler needs more control over the layout.
 In the metadata, a class is marked with an attribute indicating whether its layout rule is:
 - **autolayout:** A class marked `autolayout` indicates that the loader is free to lay out the class in any way it sees fit; any layout information that might have been specified is ignored.
 This is the default.
 - **sequentiallayout:** A class marked `sequentiallayout` guides the loader to preserve field order as emitted, but otherwise the specific offsets are calculated based on the CLI type of the field; these can be shifted by explicit offset, padding, and/or alignment information.
 - **explicitlayout:** A class marked `explicitlayout` causes the loader to ignore field sequence and to use the explicit layout rules provided, in the form of field offsets and/or overall class size or alignment.
-There are restrictions on valid layouts, specified in Partition II.
+There are restrictions on valid layouts, specified in §Partition II.

 It is also possible to specify an overall size for a class.
 This enables a tool or compiler to emit a value type specification where only the size of the type is supplied.
 This is useful in declaring CLI built-in types (such as 32-bit integer).
 It is also useful in situations where the data type of a member of a structured value type does not have a representation in CLI metadata (e.g., C++ bit fields).
 In the latter case, as long as the tool or compiler controls the layout, and CLI doesn’t need to know the details or play a role in the layout, this is sufficient.
 Note that this means that the VES can move bits around but can’t marshal across machines – the emitting tool or compiler will need to handle the marshaling.

 Optionally, a developer can specify a packing size for a class.
 This is layout information that is not often used, but it allows a developer to control the alignment of the fields.
 It is not an alignment specification, per se, but rather serves as a modifier that places a ceiling on all alignments.
 Typical values are 1, 2, 4, 8, or 16.
 Generic types shall not be marked `explicitlayout`.

-For the full specification of class layout attributes, see the classes in `System.Runtime.InteropServices` in Partition IV.
+For the full specification of class layout attributes, see the classes in `System.Runtime.InteropServices` in §Partition IV.

 ### I.9.6 Assemblies: name scopes for types
 An assembly is a collection of resources that are built to work together to deliver a cohesive set of functionality.
 An assembly carries all of the rules necessary to ensure that cohesion.
 It is the unit of access to resources in the CLI.